ApoxtleBreaker/waterfall-characters-archive-card/README.md

 - In the window, a large number of elements are displayed in absolute position.
 - The [+][-] in the tag are decorative and have no meaning.
 They are just used by the author to distinguish this character as one that I like or dislike (of course, it is a personal opinion).
 # = =Plan= =
+0. Add the date of birth and attitude to the profile (like, love, admire, sympathize)
 1. [In progress100.0%] Add file generation and automatic generation of json files and files to fill in.
 (One is a blank one that you need to fill in, not visible and not need to modify in the editor.
 The other is a page on which you modify the element value, and it looks almost the same as the generated one directly.)
 Several input boxes for character-related information.